 Different sugar replacements have specific pros and cons so a combination that can be customized to take advantage of each one’s properties is especially desirable.
 Erythritol has become the most popular choice for sweeteners with bulk because it doesn’t cause digestive distress, like gas and bloating, the way some sweeteners do.
 It works well for making things crisp and it will caramelize, but it has a few major disadvantages: it has an odd, cooling taste; it tends to crystallize and make foods turn grainy; and it is only 70% as sweet as sugar.

 Allulose excels for its ability to absorb liquids and keep foods moist and creamy, a welcome addition to our arsenal for use in ice cream, sauces, puddings, and marshmallows.
 (Yes!
 Marshmallows that melt and brown, as in S’mores!)
 It also produces a good crumb texture in cakes.
 It caramelizes beautifully and browns easily, to the point that it can make cakes and cookies look dark even when they are not burned.
 However, it can’t make anything crisp and even a small amount may inhibit crisping.
 Both Allulose and erythritol are only 70% as sweet as sugar, so they are often combined with a high-intensity liquid sweetener like stevia, monk fruit, or sucralose so they measure cup for cup like sugar.
-Alternately, you could just use 30% more.
+Alternately, if you want more sweetness, you could just use 30% more.
 Allulose comes in granulated, powdered, or liquid form.

 Products Made with Allulose